Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsection{Problem Formulation and Notations}

-Before presenting our approach, we first introduce the problem formulation and notations.
 In practice, the citation network comprises diverse entities and relations that evolve dynamically each year.
-To capture the entity-aware and time-variant characteristics, for each target paper, we construct a dynamic heterogeneous graph from the citation network to predict its potential impact.
+To capture the entity-aware and time-variant characteristics, we construct a dynamic heterogeneous graph from the citation network for each target paper to predict its potential impact.